brynrichards/mpin-frontend/README.md

 **Building the PIN Pad**

 1. Install *SASS*
-  1. `sudo gem install sass`
-  2. Install *ruby*.
+  1. Install *ruby*.
 For instance on an Ubuntu machine you would need to do: `sudo apt-get install ruby1.9.1`
+  2. `sudo gem install sass`
+2. Install *Node* and *Node Package Manager*.
+For instance on Ubuntu you need to do:
+  1. `sudo apt-get install node`
+  2. `sudo apt-get install npm`
-2. Install *grunt* and the required modules
+3. Install *grunt* and the required modules
   1. `sudo npm install -g grunt-cli`
-3. Install *handlebars* and the required modules
+4. Install *handlebars* and the required modules
   1. `sudo npm install -g handlebars`
-4. Checkout/clone the repository to `<work-dir>`
+5. Checkout/clone the repository to `<work-dir>`
-5. As normal user:
+6. As normal user:
   1. `cd <work-dir>/browser`
   2. `npm install`
-6. Create `settings.json` file
+7. Create `settings.json` file
   1. `cp settings.json_build settings.json`
-7. Build the app
+8. Build the app
   1. `grunt build`

 The built app should be placed in `<work-dir>/build/out/browser`.